aappling-usgs/LSTM_Temperature/README.md

 ## LSTM Temperature Model

-This README explains how to use the provided data and code in this data release to replicate the training and prediction steps for the stream temperature models (LSTM and LR) described in the paper.
+This README explains how to use the provided data and code in this data release to replicate the training and prediction steps for the stream temperature models (LSTM and AR2) described in the paper.
+The code may be run on Mac or Linux operating systems where the Anaconda package manager is installed.
+A CUDA-compatible GPU and 256GB of memory are strongly recommended.

 ### Configure software environment

 Create and activate the conda environment with all necessary software packages.
-Choose the `condaenv_lstm_xx.yml` file that fits your operating system, or create your own using code from the "Conda environment preparation" section below
+Choose the `condaenv_lstm_xx.yml` file that fits your operating system, or create your own using code from the "Conda environment preparation" section below.
+These instructions very nearly recreate the exact python environment that was used to generate the results in the manuscript, and they should be sufficient to run the models yourself.
 ```shell script
 # [in a shell]
 conda update -n base -c defaults conda